AIGAdc/dcdesignweek.org/_events/decolonizing-the-design-process.markdown

     ### What COVID precautions are being taken for this event?
-    *Masks are required for visitors at all times while inside the building, regardless of vaccination status.*
+    *Masks are required for visitors at all times while inside the building, regardless of vaccination status*

     ### COVID-19 is rapidly changing: What happens if in-person events need to be cancelled?